goofy5752/goofy5752/README.md

 ## About Me

 I'm a **web developer** with a passion for building immersive online experiences.
-I currently build **custom events for Talisman Online**, where I combine creativity and cutting-edge web technologies to enhance gameplay.
+I currently build **custom events for Talisman Online**, so if you are interested, you can contact me.

 <br/>